Exploring the phenomenology of weak adjoint scalars in minimal $R$-symmetric models: Model Summary

 We will now examine the Higgs and electroweak sectors of a minimal Dirac gaugino model.
 The particle content of this model includes all the SM particles and their MSSM partners, as well as the additional gauge adjoints described above.
 The particles, with their charges under the SM gauge groups and the additional $R$ symmetry, are summarized in \hyperref[charges]{Table \ref{charges}}.

 The $R$-symmetry itself is a generalization of the discrete $R$-parity in the MSSM.
 However, care must be taken when considering the $\mu$ term in the MSSM superpotential.
 If all SM particles are assumed to have 0 $R$-charge, as is the case for MSSM $R$-parity, then the supersymmetric Higgs mass violates the symmetry.
 One approach to fixing this issue, used in fully $R$-symmetric models such as the Minimal $R$-Symmetric Standard Model (MRSSM)\cite{Kribs:2008rs,Diessner:2019sq}, requires the extension of the Higgs sector by additional $R$-Higgs fields.
 In this work, we will adopt the approach of more minimal models, such as the Minimal Dirac Gaugino Supersymmetric Standard Model (MDGSSM) \cite{Goodsell_2020, Chalons:2019md}, wherein the standard Higgses are charged under the $R$-symmetry.
 Electroweak symmetry breaking would then also break $R$ spontaneously, resulting in the generation of massless $R$-axions.
 To avoid this, there must be another source of $R$-breaking, typically written as an explicit $R$-breaking term in the soft Lagrangian.
+Of course, doing so will inevitably reintroduce a small Majorana mass for the gauginos, but we may consider this mass to be subdominant.
+The contributions to these Majorana gaugino masses will be at loop level and involve the soft $R$ breaking terms as well as Higgs VEV insertions.
+Since the Dirac mass terms can naturally be larger than the weak scale, we may approximate the Majorana mass as less than 10\% of the total mass.
+Thus, we will treat the gauginos as purely Dirac.

 We augment the MSSM superpotential to include the supersoft interactions detailed above as well as additional trilinear terms allowed by symmetry:

 where $S$ is the singlet, and $T$ is the triplet field expressed as